CGnTLab/tumorQuant/README.md

 ## Prerequisites

-**Note:** This package will only run on Unix/Ubuntu systems and is not developed for other operating systems.
+**Note:** This package will only run on Unix/Ubuntu systems and has not been developed for other operating systems.

 Before using **tumorQuant**, ensure you have the following installed and set up: